dangrier/gobtcmarkets/README.md

-# Go BTC Markets
+# Go BTC Markets - v0.1.0

 This package is a Go (Golang) effort to use the BTC Markets API, available at https://api.btcmarkets.net and documented on the [BTCMarkets/API](https://github.com/BTCMarkets/API) project.
+Please visit the API documentation to find out more about the service API.
+This is simply a connector.
-The package is not affiliated with or created by BTC Markets Pty Ltd, but is intended to assist people in using their API from Go.
+This package is not affiliated with or created by BTC Markets Pty Ltd, but is intended to assist people in using their API from Go.

 ## Getting Started